-Each iQ can accommodate as many unique, automatically-generated mix-minus feeds as it has faders.
-If the Feed-to-Source mode is set to "Auto", (the most common option - see Chapter 2: iQ Inputs and Outputs for the section entitled "Source Profile Options"), phone callers hear the output of the Program-1 bus, minus himself, when the channels they're assigned to are ON.
+Each Radius can accommodate eight automatically-generated mix-minus feeds (one per fader).
+If the Feed-to-Source mode is set to "Auto", (the most common option - see Chapter 2: Inputs and Outputs for the section entitled "Source Profile Options"), phone callers hear the output of the Program-1 bus, minus himself, when the channels they're assigned to are ON.
 When the caller's channel is OFF, their channel's Talkback key is lit and they hear the Board Operator's mic routed to their Talkback feed.